crustio/Crust-Grants-Program/applications/switchswap.md

 Help us locate your project in the Crust landscape and what problems it tries to solve by answering each of these questions:

-* Where and how does your project fit into the ecosystem?
+#### Where and how does your project fit into the ecosystem?
-* What need(s) does your project meet?
+Switchswap team will develop the ecosystem for different blockchains.
+In the first phase, it will be NFTs.
+NFT content is stored on Crust Network.
+The more products we create, the higher influence Crust Network will be in the blockchains world.

-* Are there any other projects similar to yours in the IPFS/Crust ecosystem?
+#### What need(s) does your project meet?
-  * If so, how is your project different?
+#### Are there any other projects similar to yours in the IPFS/Crust ecosystem?
-  * If not, are there similar projects in related ecosystems?
+There are no NFT projects that allow users to customize their NFT card and register the asset's author.
 ## Team
 ### Team members
 * Team Leader: Nghia Nguyen
 * Tech Researcher & Dev: Huy Dung Nguyen